Skip to content

 • cardano-tx-generator — long-running daemon that drives a configurable mix of Conway transactions against a node for soak / fuzz testing.

-The rewriting-rules grammar document pins the shared YAML language consumed by both tx-inspect --rules and tx-diff --collapse-rules.
+The rewriting-rules grammar document pins the shared YAML language consumed by both tx-inspect --rules and tx-diff --collapse-rules, and is the same rules format tx-graph --rules reads to drive its entity overlay.

 Library